MahmoudSamir0/project-terraform-gcp-gke-infrastructure/README.md

       + unique_id    = (known after apply)
     }

-Plan: 15 to add, 0 to change, 0 to destroy.
+Plan: 16 to add, 0 to change, 0 to destroy.

 Do you want to perform these actions?
   Terraform will perform the actions described above.
   Only 'yes' will be accepted to approve.

-  Enter a value:
 ```
 answer `yes` to the confirmation prompt.